 💗 Why You'll Love This Recipe

 These cranberry pecan dessert bars are crunchy, sweet-tart, and buttery.
-They're easy to portion, holiday-friendly, and make a fantastic snack for any time of year.
+They're easy to portion, holiday-friendly, and make a fantastic snack for any time of year, much like my morello cherry sponge cake.
 Plus, they're made with ingredients you probably already have.

 ♻️ Substitutes & Variations